-Though RISKY BUSINESS arrived with a busload of D-grade teen-sex comedies inspired by Porky's (and a young Tom Cruise had even starred in one of them, the little-remembered Losin' It), critics immediately recognized that this was a much smarter, sharper dark comedy about American values in the 1980s, not just a bunch of dirty jokes in the locker room.
+This dated but appealing comedy is so much more than just a bunch of dirty jokes in the locker room.
+Though RISKY BUSINESS arrived with a busload of D-grade teen-sex comedies inspired by Porky's (and a young Tom Cruise had even starred in one of them, the little-remembered Losin' It), critics immediately recognized that this was a much smarter, sharper dark comedy about American values in the 1980s.
 Joel (who also belongs to a school-age business group called Future Enterprises) is like the nice, well-bred kid next door who attains personal and professional rewards not through the traditional paperboy route, but through vice.
 The lesson at the end is that, yes, this is the way the game is played, even if the "respectable" adult world pretends otherwise.

-Families can talk about the character of Joel and the message beneath the movie's mordantly amusing comedy.
+Families can talk about the character of Joel and the message beneath the movie's comedy.
 What has Joel gained by the end?
 Has it made him a better person?
-Do you think Lana intending to trick him all along?
-What would you do in Joel's predicament?
-How does this sexy comedy compare to sex comedies today, like Superbad?

 How does this movie seem to both celebrate and satirize the greed and materialism commonly associated with the 1980s?

 This movie has a universally recognizable scene in which Tom Cruise's character slides on his socks across the hardwood floor into view dressed in a long-sleeved shirt and his underwear, then proceeds to jump around and lip-sync to "Old Time Rock and Roll" by Bob Seger.
 What are some other examples of movies with unforgettable scenes and catchphrases?